onlinehub0808/-smart-contract-best-practices/README.md

 When sending Ether, use `someAddress.send()` and avoid `someAddress.call.value()()`.

 External calls such as `someAddress.call.value()()` can trigger malicious code.
 While `send()` also triggers code, it is safe because it only has access to gas stipend of 2,300 gas.
 Currently, this is only enough to log an event, not enough to launch an attack.
+Always check the return value of `send()` even if you know the receiving account.

 ```
 // bad